 Making a Big Splash

 Staying connected over the summer will help your families get excited for the fall.
 Plus, it can remind them why they chose your school.
 It may even help reduce your summer melt.
+Staying in touch is a key part of running a successful virtual admission process.
 Spending even just a few hours brainstorming and creating fun ways for students to engage with your school and surprise and wow your parents over the summer can lead to some pretty great results.
 And ultimately, a light lift on your end can create a big splash for your families and brighten up your student’s summers.

-For more ideas to keep the fun going and combat summer melt, register for our upcoming webinar, 20 Virtual Activities to Keep Students Engaged and Connected.
+For more ideas to keep the fun going and combat summer melt, watch our webinar, Virtually Freeze Summer Melt.

 Comprehensive Guide to the 5 Essentials of Virtual Admissions

 Learn how to master the essential pieces of running a successful virtual admissions process at your independent or private school.